Story or Stereotype? Avoiding Poverty Porn in NGO Fundraising

 The Cost of a Click: When Fundraising Crosses a Line

-The answer may lie in what fundraising often prioritises – donations over dignity.
+The answer may lie in what fundraising often prioritises: donations over dignity.
 Poverty porn, which refers to the emotionally manipulative and exploitative content that treats people as mere objects of pity, is obviously still around and rather alarmingly so.
-And not only is it unethical, but is can also blow up in your face.
+And not only is it unethical, but it can also blow up in your face.

-A study by Duncan, Levine, and Small (2024) revealed that audiences are more concerned about deception when it comes to charity advertising than objectification.
-In their words, “The bigger moral red flag for viewers isn’t that someone’s story was emotional – it’s that it may have been twisted for effect.”
-The audience doesn’t want to feel played.
-And when they do, they disengage.
+A study by Duncan, Levine and Small (2024) found that when people watch charity ads, they worry more about being misled than about whether the story is emotional.
+As they put it, “The bigger moral red flag for viewers isn’t that someone’s story was emotional, it’s that it may have been twisted for effect.”
+People do not mind feeling moved.
+They do mind feeling played, and when that happens, they pull away.

 From Stereotype to Suspicion: When Stories Invite Scrutiny

 Beyond being morally questionable, poverty porn can also cast doubt on an organisation’s legitimacy.
-A CNN investigation into St. Joseph’s Indian School revealed how the school used fabricated letters from fictional Native American children to solicit donations.
-While the funds were used for school operations, the tactic raised ethical concerns, especially as the school held over $122 million in assets and spent nearly half its donations on fundraising.
-The incident sparked widespread concern.
-If one group can fake need for profit, can others be trusted?
+A CNN investigation found that St. Joseph’s Indian School sent out letters from made-up Native American children to ask donors for money.
+The money did go into school operations, but the method worried people, especially when they saw the school held over $122 million in assets and spent half the donations on fundraising.
+The story triggered wide concern.
+If one group can fake a need for profit, can others be trusted?

 Beyond being morally questionable, poverty porn can also cast doubt on an organisation’s legitimacy.